open-telemetry/semantic-conventions/docs/database/mssql.md

 **[2]:** If readily available.
 The collection name MAY be parsed from the query text, in which case it SHOULD be the first collection name found in the query.

-**[3]:** When connecting to a default instance, `db.namespace` SHOULD be set to the name of the database.
-When connecting to a [named instance](https://learn.microsoft.com/sql/connect/jdbc/building-the-connection-url#named-and-multiple-sql-server-instances), `db.namespace` SHOULD be set to the combination of instance and database name following the `{instance_name}.{database_name}` pattern.
+**[3]:** When connected to a default instance, `db.namespace` SHOULD be set to the name of the database.
+When connected to a [named instance](https://learn.microsoft.com/sql/connect/jdbc/building-the-connection-url#named-and-multiple-sql-server-instances), `db.namespace` SHOULD be set to the combination of instance and database name following the `{instance_name}.{database_name}` pattern.

-The current database may change during the lifetime of a connection, e.g. from executing `USE <database>`.
+A connection's currently associated database may change during its lifetime, e.g. from executing `USE <database>`.

-If instrumentation is unable to capture the current database without causing an additional query to be executed (e.g. `SELECT DB_NAME()`), then it is RECOMMENDED to set `db.namespace` to the database name provided at connection time instead of not capturing any value for `db.namespace`.
+If instrumentation is unable to capture the connection's currently associated database on each query without triggering an additional query to be executed (e.g. `SELECT DB_NAME()`), then it is RECOMMENDED to fallback and use the database provided when the connection was established.

-Instrumentation SHOULD document if `db.namespace` only reflects the database name provided during at connection time.
+Instrumentation SHOULD document if `db.namespace` reflects the database provided when the connection was established.

-For commands that switch the database, `db.namespace` SHOULD be set to the target database (even if the command fails).

 It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.